 - Navigate to an existing cluster in the vSphere Client.

 - Click the Configure tab.

-- On the Services page, click the Enable or Edit buttons to configure vSAN services.
+- On the Services page, configure vSAN services, and click Next.

 What to do next